gumieri/act/README.md

 Options/Flags:
 * -i --issue_id -- If not informed it will try retrieve it from the git branch name using the regex config
 * --activity_id -- Can be defined a default value at the configuration file
-* -d --date -- The default value is the current date
+* -d --date -- The default value is the current date.
+It can be informed as:
+    * `2017-09-22` -- Complete date
+    * `09-22` -- Only the month and day.
+The year will be the current one
+    * `22` -- Only the day.
+The year and month will be the current ones
+    * `-1` -- Informing how many days back from the current date
+    * And if not informed, it will use the current date

 * -m --comment -- If not informed it will try to use the defined text editor

 ### `log`